 3. Sell Physical Merchandise

 If you have a strong brand and a loyal audience, selling merchandise can be very profitable.
-This includes items like t-shirts, mugs, stickers, and posters with your logo or a popular catchphrase.
+This includes items like t-shirts, mugs, and stickers with your logo.

 How to Sell Merch without Risk: